singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

 ```
 $ bundle install
 ```
-This will install the `jekyll` gem and create a file called `Gemfile.lock.` This file will ensure that netlify always uses the same version of Jekyll that you used to build your site, thus avoiding any nasty surprises.
+This will install the `jekyll` gem and create a file called `Gemfile.lock.` This file will ensure that Netlify always uses the same version of Jekyll that you used to build your site, thus avoiding any nasty surprises.

 Finally, open `.gitignore` in your favorite text editor, and make sure that it includes `_site` on one of the lines.
 With that done, you are ready to push to GitHub.